 The Mesa County Libraries also created a video for the 100th birthday which is available on YouTube.

-For details and photos of the 100th birthday party on June 27th, 2015, see the special newsletter under the Newsletter tab on this website.
+For details and photos of the 100th birthday party held June 27th, 2015, see the special newsletter under the Newsletter tab on this website.